octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/security.md

 `@coco.fn` user code runs in the host Python interpreter (or, optionally, a forked subprocess for GPU work, `python/cocoindex/_internal/runner.py:172–199`).
-There is **no** CPU/memory/wall-time limit enforced by cocoindex.
-A runaway embed step, a memory leak in a user function, or an infinite loop will hang or crash the entire cocoindex process.
+There is **no** CPU/memory/wall-time limit enforced by CocoIndex.
+A runaway embed step, a memory leak in a user function, or an infinite loop will hang or crash the entire CocoIndex process.
 Recovery is via process restart, after which the engine resumes from the last checkpoint thanks to per-component fingerprinting.

-This is a deliberate design point — cocoindex is positioned as a trusted-code framework — and is consistent with comparable tools (LangChain, LlamaIndex, Haystack).
+This is a deliberate design point — CocoIndex is positioned as a trusted-code framework — and is consistent with comparable tools (LangChain, LlamaIndex, Haystack).
 It is recorded as **F-4** because any deployment that runs *third-party* pipelines (e.g. tenant-uploaded